Skip to main content

 • The most common side effects of ondansetron in dogs are sedation, constipation, and head shaking.

 Ondansetron (Zofran) is a powerful anti-nausea drug that prevents and reduces nausea and vomiting.
-In human patients, it’s used to treat vomiting and nausea due to cancer chemotherapy or radiation therapy.
-Veterinarians commonly use ondansetron for chemotherapy, but its use in dogs is “off-label.”
-Vets may also use it in cases of severe or repeated vomiting.
-Ondansetron belongs to a small family of drugs called 5-HT3 receptor antagonists.
-Also called serotonin antagonists, these drugs reduce nausea and vomiting by blocking the chemical that transmits nerve signals in the gastrointestinal tract and the part of the brain that controls nausea called the chemoreceptor trigger zone (CRZ).
-Signals between the brain and the gastrointestinal tract are weakened, so the nausea reflex doesn’t activate.
+It belongs to a small family of drugs called 5-HT3 receptor antagonists.
+Also called serotonin antagonists, these drugs reduce nausea and vomiting by blocking the chemical that transmits nerve signals in the gastrointestinal tract and the part of the brain that controls nausea (the chemoreceptor trigger zone).
+In human patients, ondansetron is used to prevent nausea during cancer chemotherapy or radiation therapy.
+Its use in animals is considered off-label (not approved by the Food and Drug Administration).

 What is ondansetron used for in dogs?